-Medicare, the government health care program for those 65 and over (and disabled persons who have been collecting Social Security for at least two), has a number of features that are important to understand as you plan for your retirement health care needs.
-A recent study by Fidelity Investments indicates that a 65 year old couple retiring in 2009 without employer provided health insurance would need approximately $240,000 at retirement to pay for their health care costs during retirement.
-The Employee Benefit Research Institute’s research on the same topic concludes that the Fidelity figure is probably a little low.
-These studies do not include the cost of long-term care.
-Rather, they include the premiums, deductibles and co-pays associated with Medicare, as well as the cost of insurance to “fill the gaps” Medicare coverage leaves.
-Therefore, today’s retirees must not only know how Medicare works, but must also recognize what options they have to supplement Medicare’s core benefits.
+Medicare, the government health care program for those 65 and over (and disabled persons who have been collecting Social Security for at least two years, and selected others), has features important to understand as you plan for your retirement health care needs.
+A recent study by Fidelity Investments indicated that a 65-year-old couple retiring in 2021 without employer provided health insurance would need approximately $300,000 ($157,000 for women and $143,000 for men) at retirement to pay for their health care costs during retirement.
+The Employee Benefit Research Institute’s research concluded that Fidelity’s figure is probably a little low.
+These studies exclude the cost of long-term care.
+Rather, they include premiums, deductibles and co-pays associated with Medicare, as well as the cost of insurance to “fill the gaps” Medicare coverage leaves.
+Therefore, today’s retirees must not only know how Medicare works, but must also know their options to supplement Medicare’s core benefits.

-Original Medicare has two parts, Part A and Part B. In recent years, Medicare has added a Part C, known as Medicare Advantage (formerly called Medicare + Choice).
-Beginning in 2006, a Prescription Drug Benefit Program (Part D) also became available.
-The rest of this article will review each of these parts of Medicare.
+Original Medicare has two parts, Part A and Part B. In recent years, Medicare has added a Part C, known as Medicare Advantage (formerly called Medicare + Choice), and a Prescription Drug Benefit Program (Part D).
+The rest of this article reviews each of these parts of Medicare.

-Part A refers to “Hospital Insurance” which generally covers room charges and services associated with an inpatient hospitalization, including stays in acute care hospitals, psychiatric hospitals, and limited coverage for care in skilled nursing facilities.
+Part A, or “Hospital Insurance” generally covers room charges and services associated with an inpatient hospitalization, including stays in acute care hospitals, psychiatric hospitals, and limited coverage for care in skilled nursing facilities.
 Part A also covers hospice care and limited amounts of home health care.
-In 2010, the Part A deductible is $1,100 for each hospitalization up to 60 days.
-Hospital stays exceeding 60 have co-insurance charges.
-Likewise, skilled nursing facility coverage levies co-insurance charges for days beyond the first 20 up to 100 days.
-Part A will not pay for private rooms, TV, telephone or private duty nurses, but never the less provides good coverage for acute hospital care, including coverage for medical tests, blood work, and drugs administered in the Hospital.
-There’s no premium for Part A, as you’ve paid for this coverage through payroll taxes during your working lifetime.
+In 2022, the Part A deductible is $1,556 for each hospitalization up to 60 days.
+Hospital stays exceeding 60 have co-insurance charges may kick in.
+Likewise, skilled nursing facility coverage levies co-insurance charges for days beyond the first 20 up to 100 days (with 80 life-time reserve days available).
+Part A will not pay for private rooms, TV, a telephone or private duty nurses, but nevertheless provides good coverage for acute hospital care, including coverage for medical tests, blood work, and drugs administered in the Hospital.
+There’s no premium for Part A for most people, as payroll taxes levied during their working lives establish eligibility for Part A.

-Part B (known as medical insurance) covers physician care whether received in the hospital, at the doctor’s office, or as an outpatient at a health care facility.
+Part B (or medical insurance) covers physician care whether received in the hospital, at the doctor’s office, or as an outpatient at a health care facility.
 Part B also pays for ambulance services, lab tests, physical therapy, and rehabilitations services as well as coverage for x-rays, medical services, and durable medical equipment.
-The 2010 annual deductible for Part B is $155.
-After the deductible is met, Part B pays for 80% of the “Medicare allowable” charges.
-Services not covered by Part B, include: annual physical exams (beyond the initial “welcome to Medicare” physical), eye glasses, routine podiatric care, hearing aides, dental care, homemaker services, and custodial care.
-In 2010, the monthly Premium for Part B remains at $110.50 per month per person.
-Married couples with Adjusted Gross Income over $170,000, and single beneficiaries with AGI over $85,000, pay higher Part B premiums.
+The 2022 annual deductible for Part B is $233.
+After meeting your deductible, Part B pays for 80% of the “Medicare allowable” charges.
+Services not covered by Part B, include: eyeglasses, routine podiatric care, hearing aids, dental care, homemaker services, care received outside the country, and custodial care.
+In 2022, the monthly Premium for Part B is $170.10 per month per person.
+Married couples with Adjusted Gross Income over $192,000, and single beneficiaries with AGI over $91,000, pay higher Part B premiums.

 If you join a Part C Medicare Advantage Plan, you are subject to the rights and restrictions of each plan.
 It’s important to understand that you have alternatives to joining a Medicare Advantage Plan to supplement Original Medicare’s coverage.
-Discussing these alternatives, along with comparing them to Medicare Advantage plans, will be the subject of another article.
+These alternatives include Medicare Supplemental Insurance (aka, Medi-gap) plans designed to cover the co-pays and deductibles not covered by Medicare.
+Medicare Supplemental Plans do not provide prescription drug coverage.
+So, if you buy a Medi-gap Plan you must buy a Prescription Drug Plan discussed above to cover your prescription drugs.
+Comparing Medi-gap coverage (along with a PDP) with Medicare Advantage plans, will be the subject of another article.